 - Using placement services that provide professional assistance to job seekers.

 - Completing employer-required prerequisites for a job such as background check or drug testing, for example.

 - Networking or meeting with others in your career field in an attempt to obtain work.

 - Asking an employer about employment opportunities AND submitting an application if the employer is accepting them.

 - Emailing or calling an employer to request an application AND submitting the completed application if available.

-Not Acceptable Contacts
+Not Acceptable Contacts or Activities